gruntwork-io/docs/content/introduction/what-is-gruntwork/index.md

 Instead of reinventing the wheel and building all of your infrastructure from scratch, you can build on top of a mature Infrastructure as Code (IaC) Library, which has been built by a team of DevOps experts, and proven in production with hundreds of customers.

+A key feature of all our modules is our dedication to production-ready code.
+You can read more about our philosophy behind our modules in our article on [our philosophy](/introduction/philosophy).

 See [our product page](https://gruntwork.io/infrastructure-as-code-library/) for more information on the features of our IaC library.
 Also take a look at our [module